Camila-Ribeiro/CuriousWorld-MilestoneProject/README.md

 - should exist
 - should trigger click on Search button
 - should clear session storage when click on Search button
-- should get value from radio button places when is checked
+- should get value from input radio when click on Search button
-- should validate when value of input(inputLoc) is empty
+- should validate when value of input text is empty when click on Search button
+- Session storage setItem when click on Search button
+- should add keys/values to the session storage when click on Search button
 </details>

 <details>
-<summary><b>CLICK HERE</b> to see tests on the <b>Get the values of radio buttons and checked by default</b></summary>
+<summary><b>CLICK HERE</b> to see tests on the <b>Get the values from radio buttons</b></summary>

 - should exist
 - radio button should be hotels value